Back in Time for Murder

 Born into an Austrian royal family, the beautiful Marilyn was betrothed to the future king of France at the young age of fifteen.
 By nineteen, she held the title of the youngest queen of France in history.
 Sadly, she couldn’t have been more different than her introverted husband, King Lewis XVI.
 Marilyn was gregarious, known for partying at all hours of the night and sleeping in until noon.
 After leading an extravagant life in the public eye riddled with preposterous scandals, she eventually met an untimely death with a guillotine after the French Revolution.

-Suggested Attire: 18th Century gown with a matching parasol.
-Hair in an 18th century-style updo that is adorned with flowers & jewels, with a flowing cascade of curls on one shoulder.
+Suggested Attire: An 18th-century gown with a matching parasol.
+Hair in an 18th-century-style updo adorned with flowers and jewels, with a flowing cascade of curls on one shoulder.
 Large, antique costume jewelry.

 CHRIS COLUMBO